TypeScript Introduction

 Brief History and Introduction of TypeScript

 TypeScript is a programming language developed by Microsoft that was first introduced in October 2012.
-It is a superset of JavaScript, meaning that it builds upon the functionality of JavaScript while adding extra features and capabilities.
+It is a superset of JavaScript, meaning that it builds upon the functionality of JavaScript while adding extra features.

 Another important feature of TypeScript is its support for classes and interfaces, enabling the use of object-oriented programming techniques.
 It also includes features like generics, modules, and decorators, which are not native to JavaScript.